hdemmer/kitchen-takeoff/README.md

 Played around with XNA for a few hours.
 This code does not use instancing and is thus quite slow.

-Uses the exellent 'Death Star Greebles' by [jedilaw](http://www.scifi3d.com/author_details.asp?key=294).
+Uses the excellent 'Death Star Greebles' by [jedilaw](http://www.scifi3d.com/author_details.asp?key=294).

 Screenshots
 -----------